Sarvan (comics)

-Sarvan is a Spanish comics series featuring an eponymous character, written by Antonio Segura and drawn by Jordi Bernet.
+Sarvan is a Spanish science fiction comics series featuring an eponymous character, written by Antonio Segura and drawn by Jordi Bernet.
 The series was launched in the comics magazine Cimoc in 1982, had a relatively short serial run before the artist and writer moved on to their next collaboration, Kraken.

 Synopsis

-Sarvan is a woman living in a fantasy-science fiction environment, on a barbarous planet where a blonde astronaut, Heloin, arrives.
+Sarvan is a woman living in a science fictional environment, on a barbarous planet where a blonde astronaut, Heloin, arrives.
 The volatile Sarvan claims him for herself, and this generates an almost endless series of struggles.
 In many of these clashes Sarvan dresses in a revealing bikini that frequently slides down.